 This course provides an overview of nursing and health care related research and evidence based practice.
 It introduces the basic skills and knowledge necessary to critically read research studies and conduct systematic literature reviews using established data bases.
 Basic principles of study design are presented and ethical issues in the conduct of research with patients and families are emphasized.
 The challenges of translating research evidence into practice are explored.
-Prerequisites: Third year status in the nursing program or Permission of instructor and MATH 171.
+Prerequisites: Third year status in the nursing program or Permission of instructor, MATH 155 or MATH 171, and NURS 230.
 Three lecture periods.
 3 credits.
 WR.

 NURS380.
 Cultural Exper in Ecuador

 Cultural Experience in Ecuador is a course that will provide students with a culturally rich experience by traveling to various communities.
 The influence of political, socioeconomic, cultural and environmental issues on the health of populations will be examined.
 This course will allow students to experience the history, culture, and customs of each community.
 It will provide opportunities to apply transcultural knowledge while engaging in cultural, educational, health, and community service projects.
 Prerequisite: NURS 340 or permission of the instructor.
 3 elective credit hours.